dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 } Voxel;
 ```

-Not having a position for each voxel might sound odd, but we can use this very basic formula to acces each voxel by determining an index using our iterators while looping trough the grid.
+Not having a position for each voxel might sound odd, but we can use this very basic formula to access each voxel by determining an index using our iterators while looping through the grid.
 ```cpp
 int x, y, z;
 int GRID_SIZE = 64;